 Luke Kalawsky has a passion for all things trees, plants, and landscape design.
 He has designed numerous landscapes as the head designer in the Surprise, Arizona region until he became a manager of our Central Phoenix Nursery.
 He now dedicates his knowledge, expertise, and creative capabilities to help the masses discover how to design, plant, and maintain their landscapes with his writings.

-Our nursery pros and expert landscape designers are the best in the business when It comes to professional landscaping ideas.
-Part of that expertise comes from their ability to recognize, innovate, and develop methods for designing a yard that work for any outdoor space in any style.
+Our nursery pros and expert landscape designers are the best in the business when It comes to professional landscape designs.
+Part of that expertise comes from their ability to recognize, innovate, and develop methods for designing a yard that work for any landscape and any style.
 This allows them to create design standards that become popular across the industry.
-Our nursery pros and professional landscape architects would like to express to you one of these design concepts and believe it is the next big thing in landscape design.
+Our nursery pros and professional landscape designers would like to express to you one of these design concepts and believe it is the next big thing in landscape design.

 This exciting design concept is called layering.
 Layering within landscape design is the process of creating depth and interest by placing trees and plants according to their size in relation to the focal points within the yard.
 In other words, layering is making sure your bigger trees and plants are near the back of the design and your smaller plants are closer to the front.
 This forms a texture to the yard and generates incredible appeal to the landscape.
 Read on to see examples of this powerful design technique!